utiasASRL/MyhalSimulator-docker/README.md

 # docker_args="${docker_args} --gpus all "
 ```

+Note that this is mandatory for the noetic docker as the network predictions need a GPU to be computed.

 ## Compile simulator with command line
 You can compile the simulator in command line, but we advise to use the developpement environment below if you plan to make modifications to the code.